alkeryn/penumbra_indexer/readme.md

 - timeouts
 - and generally you can just use `rg TODO` to find all the things that could improved i commented on
 - database integrity checks
-- incremental block saving in batches for fecth_stream.
+- adding backtraces in the error wrapper struct
 - adding more cli arguments, like bind address, update rate etc...
 - automatic filling of holes in the database
 - remove `#[allow(unused)]` in lib.rs and remove all unused warns.